How to Acoustically Treat a Room

 Materials to Acoustically Treat a Room

 When you’re finally ready to treat your recording studio acoustically, you need to assemble your materials.
-Here are some of our picks for the best sound absorption materials.
+Here are some of our picks for the best sound absorption materials for room sound treatment.

 1. Bass Traps